72c/amir-fw/README.md

 thanks to Z81D for adding new features and doing bug fixes

-also don't buy astralrp base, its shit.
+also don't buy astralrp base, its shit especially from that fuckwit Evan/Whatever the fuck he goes by now.